ipiccardo/ipiccardo/README.md

 About Me
 👋 Hi there!
-I'm [Your Name], a passionate Front End Developer with a knack for crafting visually stunning and highly functional web interfaces.
+I'm Ivan Piccardo, a passionate Front End Developer with a knack for crafting visually stunning and highly functional web interfaces.
 My journey in web development has been fueled by a relentless curiosity and a love for solving complex problems through elegant code and innovative design.

 What I Do
 🚀 Front End Development: I specialize in creating responsive, user-friendly web applications using cutting-edge technologies like React, Next.js, and Tailwind CSS.
 My goal is to bring ideas to life with clean, efficient code and exceptional design.